PierreSenellart/provsql/doc/tutorial/README.md

      the previous query).
 Create such a table with a SQL query, and display its content along with the provenance formula for each tuple.
-Attention: at the moment, ProvSQL does not support the `NOT IN` SQL keyword; the only way to express negation at the moment is through the `EXCEPT` keyword.
+Attention: at the moment, ProvSQL does not support the `NOT IN` SQL keyword; the only way to express negation is through the `EXCEPT` keyword.

 1. Create a `suspects` table containing all distinct persons that were